heat milk, sugar and salt

-Heat the milk, the sugar and the salt in a saucepan on medium heat.
+Heat milk, sugar and pinch of salt in a saucepan over medium heat.
 Stir occasionally with a wooden spoon, until the sugar dissolves completely.
-Put aside and let it cool.
+Place aside and let it cool.

-In a large bowl dissolve the yeast with water.
+In a large bowl of a stand mixer dissolve the yeast with water.
 Stir with a wooden spoon and put aside for 10 minutes.